 Will COVID-19 vaccines be available at all 9,000 Walgreens pharmacies once available?

 Yes.
-COVID-19 vaccines will be available in all of our more than 9,000 store locations, once they become available for mass administration.
-The federal government, working with the states, is prioritizing high-risk populations for initial distribution, with plans to expand access to the general population based on availability of adequate supply of COVID-19 vaccines.
-We are following guidance from the CDC and federal and state governments on mass availability.
-We will continuously expand access as more vaccines are approved and vaccine inventory grows, and are looking to the spring for mass availability.
+COVID-19 vaccines will be available in all of our more than 9,000 store locations, as vaccine inventory growsa.
+The federal government, working with the states, began prioritizing high-risk populations for initial distribution, with plans to expand access to the general population based on availability of adequate supply of COVID-19 vaccines.
+We have continuously expanded access as more vaccines are approved, vaccine inventory grows, and additional populations are eligible.

 Who will be administering the COVID-19 vaccine at Walgreens?